-Ever since Jim and I have been travelling to and from Tombstone I have been curious about the Millville Ruins, stone structures outside of Tombstone about 8 miles.
+Ever since Jim and I have been traveling to and from Tombstone I have been curious about the Millville Ruins, stone structures outside of Tombstone about 8 miles.
 They sit on the side of a hill facing the San Pedro River to the west as it meanders northward.

 My opportunity to hike there finally came this month when I was able to attend a scheduled history walk by the Friends of the San Pedro River.
 These folks and the BLM are the caretakers of many sites and venues along the San Pedro River Natural Conservation Area, SPRNCA for short.

-Our tour today was going to be a short up and back, a two mile tour of the Corbin and Gird Mills, and petroglyphs which were found not far from there.
+Our tour today was going to be a short up and back, a two-mile tour of the Corbin and Gird Mills, and petroglyphs which were found not far from there.

 The structures on the road, that you see from Charleston Road are the remains of two stamp mills built to process silver from the Tombstone mines.